zuspec/zuspec.github.io/papers/zuspec_pythonic_hw_dev/Zuspec_PythonicModelDrivenHardwareDesign.md

   and methodologies used for design and verification only make this more difficult.
-  Zuspec is a unified, extensible Pythonic framework for multi-abstraction hardware modeling that simplifies the design and verification process and enables traditional and AI-enabled automation.
+  Zuspec is a unified, extensible Pythonic framework for multi-abstraction hardware modeling that simplifies the design and verification process and enables traditional and AI-driven automation.

 ...

 The abstraction gap and model fragmentation are two key drivers of hardware design-flow complexity.
-The abstraction difference between a paper design specification and the register-transfer-level (RTL) model that implements that specification is enormous, and only increasing as designs become larger and more complex.
-It's natural to focus attention on the RTL model, since that is required to get to implementation.
-However, RTL models are also time-consuming to produce and execute slowly.
+The abstraction difference between a natural-language design specification and the register-transfer-level (RTL) model that implements it is enormous, and only increasing as designs become larger and more complex.
+It's natural to prioritize the RTL model, since that is required to get to implementation.
+However, because RTL models are detailed and execute slowly, they don't do a good job of meeting the needs of adjacent disciplines, such as firmware.
 This delays how early software teams obtain access to a representation of the design, and limits the platforms on which they can work to fast hardware emulation or prototyping environments.

-Creating more models at different levels of abstraction seems a good approach on the surface.
-Unfortunately, the languages and techniques used to create these more-abstract models are fragmented, leading to each model effectively being an independent effort.
-Integrating these models into existing environments -- for example, integrating a C++ transaction-level model into a SystemVerilog/UVM testbench -- is also typically labor-intensive.

-Core challenges:
-- Abstraction gap on hardware side, and need to increase design+verification productivity as designs increase in size
-- Biggest challenge is the system, neither hardware nor software individually.
-  - Requires working across disciplines
-  - Current environments and workflows encourages hardware and software to carry out their work in separate silos until very late
-- Need to work with other disciplines
-  - Firmware
-  - Emulation
-  - Post-Silicon
-  -

-# Approaches
-Approaches:
-- Increase design-creation productivity with new design languages and code generation (CHISEL, etc)
-- New ways of constructing testbench environments (cocotb, etc)
-- Harware/software co-simulation to allow co-development of firmware in hardware environments
-- Increase test productivity and reuse with new semantics (PSS)
-- Specifications and methodologies for reuse (IP-XACT, FuseSoc)
+Over time, new requirements have resulted in the development of new domain-specific languages and language-like class libraries.
+SystemVerilog, PSS, UPF, IP-XACT, SystemC, and others all provide features that address pain points of hardware development.
+Unfortunately, this has also led to a very fragmented ecosystem with loosely-integrated languages and methodologies and complex build flows.

 # Considering the Ecosystem

-All of these innovations primarily come from a hardware-design perspective, and focus on enabling hardware-design flows.
+All of these innovations have primarily come from a hardware-design perspective, and focus on enabling hardware-design flows.
 That, in itself, is a challenge given the relative sizes of the hardware- and software-engineering ecosystems.
-While it's difficult to find accurate detailed data, US Bureau of Labor Statistics reports a labor-market size of 76,800 for hardware engineers vs a labor-market size of 1,534,790 for software engineers (inclusive of all disciplines in both cases).
-Given are from the perspective have been initiated from a hardware design perspective, precisely because of unique semantics required to accurately capture the details of hardware design and verification models.
-This, in itself, is a core challenge.
-Since the collective challenge is the system, crossover is a key measure of success.
-Specifically, how readily can a software discipline make use of an artifact created by a hardware discipline and vice versa.
-Motivating more than 95% percent of the combined hardware/software ecosystem to adopt an environment tailored to the needs of the minority seems unlikely.
+While it's difficult to find accurate detailed data, US Bureau of Labor Statistics reports a labor-market size of 76,800 for hardware engineers vs a labor-market size of 1,534,790 for software engineers (inclusive of all sub-disciplines in both cases).

+Given that the collective challenge is a combined hardware and software system, getting buy-in from both disciplines is critical.
+It seems quite unlikely that a language created to serve the unique requirements of the ecosystem's minority can serve the combined needs and gain the acceptance of the majority.

 # Zuspec

-Zuspec ^[https://zuspec.github.io/] targets this success criteria by adopting Python, an existing software language ecosystem, as its starting point and building hardware semantics into that ecosystem.
-The result is a platform that offers high productivity for hardware engineering, as well as an increased ability to share artifacts with software disciplines.
+Zuspec ^[https://zuspec.github.io/] adopts Python as its starting point, and embeds hardware semantics into that ecosystem.
+The result is a platform that is familiar to software engineers, offers high productivity for hardware engineering, and has the goal of increasing the ability to share artifacts across the disciplines.

 ## Why Python?

 Many factors are involved in selecting a language for any purpose: key language features, tool ecosystem, relevant libraries, as well as the community around the language.
-Applying a language to the semantics of other domains raises another: flexibility of the language.
+Applying an existing language to the semantics of another  domains raises another factor to consider: flexibility of the language.

-### Popularity is Self-Reinforcing
+### Popularity can be Self-Reinforcing

 Python is a popular language overall, holding the top spot in many rankings for several consecutive years, and being ranked highly